 Presents a medical-legal foundation with respect to HIPAA (Health Insurance Portability and Accountability Act), federal legislation enacted in 1996.
 HIPAA encompasses the privacy, security and electronic transaction standards for maintaining and transmitting protected health information.
 This course is designed to provide a basis for understanding the impact this legislation imposes on the health care industry and on health information management.
 Offered online and face-to-face.
-Credits: 2 Lecture: 2
+Students (online and face-to-face) must pass a face-to-face written final exam at 70% or higher to pass this class.

-INTRODUCTION TO MEDICAL CODING
+HIT 182 INTRODUCTION TO MEDICAL CODING

-Explores the history, arrangement and application of ICD9CM and CPT coding systems.
-ICD9CM/CPT conventions, updates, influencing entities and how these expectations are communicated to health care providers, coding clearinghouses, ethical and quality coding, coder responsibilities, etc. will be determined.
-Basic coding guidelines by body system and/ or payor requirements will be explored and applied including reporting of ICD-9-CM/CPT codes, inpatient and ambulatory reporting/billing.
-Recommended preparation or recommended to be taken with: AH 111, AH 112, BI 231, BI 232, BI 233, AH 113, HIT 103 and HIT 104.
+Explores the history, arrangement and application of ICD-9-CM, ICD-10-CM and CPT coding systems.
+ICD-9/10-CM/CPT conventions, updates, influencing entities and how these expectations are communicated to health care providers, coding clearinghouses, ethical and quality coding, coder responsibilities, etc. will be determined.
+Basic coding guidelines by body system and/or payer requirements will be explored and applied including reporting of ICD-9/10-CM/CPT codes, inpatient and ambulatory reporting/billing.
+Recommended preparation or recommended to be taken with: AH 111, AH 112, BI 231, BI 232, BI 233, HIT 184, HIT 103, HIT 104.
 Instructor approval required.
 Offered spring term.
-Credits: 4 Lecture: 4